How to Start a Shopify Store: Step-by-Step Guide

 - A blog where you share your latest news, business content, ideas, suggestions, etc., to interest your customers.

-Create all of the above-mentioned pages by clicking the Online Store > Pages on the dashboard and clicking Add Page button.
+Create all of the above-mentioned pages by clicking the Online Store > Pages on the dashboard and clicking the Add Page button.

 Step 6.
 Create Navigation Menu